mtimjones/7drl_2023_ideas/BorgRL.md

 - Left-select a drone in space and then Left-Select the Dock button to return a drone to the Borg.
 - Left-select a drone in space and then press (d)ock to return a drone to the Borg.
 - Left-select an enemy drone and press (a)ssimilate to try to hack that drone.
+- Left-select a drone and press (r)ecycle to destroy and turn into resources.
 - Left-select an enemy drone and press (k)ill to send all combat drones to attack that enemy drone.
 - Left-select an enemy wreck and press (s)cavange to send all scavenger drones to scavenge the wreck.
 - Left-select a planet and press (m)ine to send all mining drones to mine the planet.